TheStoicWeekly/TheStoicWeekly.github.io/_posts/2024-01-10-a-new-year's-guide-to-stoic-living.md

 ---
 layout: post
-title: "A New Year's Guide to Stoic Living"
+title: "Ditch the Pressure, Embrace the Journey: A New Year's Guide to Stoic Living"
 description: Ditch resolutions, find your compass.
 Stoicism isn't six-packs, it's inner peace amidst life's storms.
 Celebrate small wins, embrace detours, be good (not perfect), and savor the sunshine after rain.
 This year, find your inner Stoic.
 Click for the full guide!
 categories: post
 author: